DigitalVS/GAD/README.md

 This is the case because GAD cannot stop at the breakpoint set at current address, cause otherwise it will go straight to the breakpoint handling routine instead of continuing to next loop iteration.

-Workaround for this limitation is to first single step one instruction by pressing `ENTER` key and then continue execution with `;` key.
+Workaround for this limitation is to first single step one instruction by pressing `ENTER` key (or more then one if that instruction length is less then three bytes) and then continue execution with `;` key.

 # License